Basketball stats abbreviations

 If a player records double digits in a game in two of the PTS, REB, AST, STL or BLK statistics, he has a double-double.
 If he does it in three of this categories, he has a triple-double.
 If he does it in four categories he has a quadruple-double.
 Having a triple-double is considered as having a great game.
 Quadruple-doubles are extremely rare.
 Having one constitutes an historical performance.
 The last NBA player to record a quadruple double is David Robinson: it happened on February 17, 1994

-Jonathan Tornato scored 10 points or more for the 3th time in 3 France - Pro B games this season.
-He has done it 1 times on the road, and 2 times at home.
-His season-high in scoring is 17.
-He recorded it on a October 23, 2015 game against Le Portel (61-69 loss).
+Julius Randle scored 20 points or more for the 2th time in 11 NCAA games this season.
+He has done it 1 times on the road, and 1 times at home.
+His season-high in scoring is 29.
+He recorded it on a December 21, 2013 game against Belmont Bruins (93-80 win).